Prev page Next page Back to Blog

 Before menopause, which occurs around the age of fifty, one observes a gradual decrease in the hormone DHEA (dehydroepiandrosterone) from the adrenal cortex during the period between thirty and forty, which is called the adrenopause.
 DHEA is a hormone that is closely linked to aging and is needed in the body to form both estrogen and testosterone.
 The concentration of DHEA is high at birth, then drops and increases again during puberty, then decreases again between thirty and forty.

-The skin changes in three stages during menopause
+Skin changes in three stages during menopause

-Drier skin
+Dryer skin

 Thinner skin and enlarged pores